natar-io/Papart-examples/papart-examples/Camera/GuiCorners/README.md

 In this example we want to save a 3D position of a planar object.
 The position is manually set by user.

 ## Inputs
 First the user enters the real size of the object in the corresponding inputs in the top left hand corner (see bellow).
+He has to press **change mode** button to make the changes effective.

 ![Setting the objects' size](https://github.com/potioc/Papart-examples/blob/master/papart-examples/Camera/GuiCorners/guicorners_size.png)